 Rows offers templates for Sales, Marketing, Operations, Product, Finance and HR use cases.

-Pigment, based in Paris, is developing the same kind of purpose-driven approach for the enterprise market.
+Pigment, based in Paris, is developing the same kind of purpose-driven approach for the enterprise market, with a strong focus on FP&A (Financial Planning & Analysis).

 Capbase is verticalizing spreadsheets for startup cap tables.